|

 cars and freight cars of all kinds.
 It is track, grade crossings, signal

-2010 the group spontaneously started discussing former PRSL employee Alex
+January 2010 the group spontaneously started discussing former PRSL employee

 |

-Frankunas got us started off with a photo and a wonderful remembrance.
+Nick Frankunas got us started off with a photo and a wonderful

-in the 70's.
-Al was a true gentleman who never gave insult to others.
-(Al
+foreman in the 70's.
+Al was a true gentleman who never gave insult to

 Also pictured in the SR promo photo is Tony Robino; He was the foreman who is reading the daily Safety